boschresearch/py-cx-ids/edc-dev-env/Readme.md

 ```

 ## Further configuration
-Use a local `.env` file for e.g. the consumer HTTP endpoint if it is not the default (api-wrapper).
+Use a local `.env` file for e.g. the consumer HTTP endpoint if it is not the default.
 Example:
 ```
 EDC_RECEIVER_HTTP_ENDPOINT=http://dev:8000/datareference